-- developed from course goals, advisory committee recommendations, curriculum guides, courses of study, and other professional resources? - reflective of SCANS and SCCI's initiatives (see Appendix D)? - gender free?
-Was the title and source of skill standards identified? - student-focused rather than instructor-focused? - focused on the learning resulting from an activity rather than on the activity itself? - reflective of the institution's mission and the values it represents. - aligned at the course, program and institutional levels. - based on professional standards of excellence. - general enough to capture important learning but clear and specific enough to be measurable. - focused on aspects of learning that will develop and endure but that can be assessed in some form now. - based on industry standards. - adequate to prepare students for employment or for continuing educational experiences. - reflective of the students' abilities in the safe and proper use of tools, equipment, machines, and processes. - state-of-the-art for the occupational area and include technology-based components. - reflective of vocational activities that are appropriate to the maturity and educational level of students in the class.
+- developed from course goals, advisory committee recommendations, curriculum guides, courses of study, and other professional resources? - Reflective of SCANS initiatives (see Appendix D)? - gender free? - student-focused rather than instructor-focused? - focused on the learning resulting from an activity rather than on the activity itself? - reflective of the institution's mission and the values it represents. - aligned at the course, program and institutional levels. - based on professional standards of excellence. - general enough to capture important learning but clear and specific enough to be measurable. - focused on aspects of learning that will develop and endure but that can be assessed in some form now. - based on industry standards. - adequate to prepare students for employment or for continuing educational experiences. - reflective of the students' abilities in the safe and proper use of tools, equipment, machines, and processes. - state-of-the-art for the occupational area and include technology-based components. - reflective of career activities that are appropriate to the maturity and educational level of students in the class.